playjoa/Unity_Easy_Localization_System/README.md

 # Unity_LocalizationSystem

 Easy way to implement localization for your games!
 Translate to any language!
-This approach doesn't use text files, you can create your dictionary inside the editor!
+This approach doesn't use text files, you can create your dictionary inside Unity!

 ## Features:
 - Easy to use.